ovh/docs/pages/platform/public-cloud/use_object_storage_terraform_backend_state/guide.en-ie.md

  }
 </style>

-**Last updated 5th April 2022**
+**Last updated 11th July 2022**

 ## Objective

-It is possible to store Terraform state on a remote data store/backend like a AWS S3 bucket, a Google Cloud Storage (GCS)... but do you know that you can also store your Terraform states on an OVHcloud Object Storage container?
+It is possible to store Terraform state on a remote data store/backend like a AWS S3 bucket, a Google Cloud Storage (GCS)... but do you know that you can also store your Terraform states on an OVHcloud Standard (Swift) Object Storage container?

 In this tutorial you will:

-- create an Object Storage container
+- create an Standard (Swift) Object Storage container
 - create a Terraform remote backend
 - create an OpenStack user with Object Storage rights and retrieve OpenStack credentials
 - initialize your Terraform backend